MicrosoftDocs/defender-docs/defender-endpoint/linux-install-manually.md

    ```

    > [!NOTE]
-   > The output should show "packages-microsoft-com-fast-prod".
+   > The output should show `packages-microsoft-com-fast-prod`.

    ```bash
    sudo yum-config-manager --disable packages-microsoft-com-fast-prod
    ```

-1. Redeploy Microsoft Defender for Endpoint on Linux using the "Production channel".
+1. Redeploy Microsoft Defender for Endpoint on Linux using the Production channel.

 ## Uninstallation